Recurring issues when deploying / updating algorithms on Dataminer

 You can reclassify it in "task" and put a "normal" priority but I don't think this is right either.

-#5 Updated by Julien Barde almost 2 years ago
+#5 Updated by Julien Barde about 2 years ago

 Taha "randomly" solved the problem by himself (see attached email):